jfrank-nih/.github/.github/ISSUE_TEMPLATE/creative.md

 ---
-name: Creative Task
+name: Design
-about: This template provides a basic structure for creative tasks.
+about: This template provides a basic structure for design and creative tasks.
-title: "Creative: "
+title: "Design: "
 labels: creative-task
 ---